Page Top

 The Scoring Sections and range of scores are shown in "Scoring sections and range of scores for each level."

+How is pass or fail determined?
 How many scores do I need to pass?

 Scoring sections of N1-N3 and N4-N5 are different.
 Overall pass marks and sectional pass marks for each level are shown in the table below.